Why don’t F1 cars have clutch pedal? But they do have a clutch!

 Therefore, the clutch in an F1 car works much, much harder.
 It’s also smaller (about 150mm) and lighter (less than 1.5 kg) as less weight means more speed.

-The materials used for a road car clutch are usually cast iron and high carbon steel.
+Road cars have a clutch that is usually cast iron and high carbon steel.
 But the F1 one needs to be much stronger as it can reach speeds up to 240mph and the temperature can exceed 500°C (900+ °F).
 For those reasons, they are made of carbon fiber and titanium.

 Another difference is the number of friction plates.
-A regular clutch has only one plate while the F1 one usually has 7.
+Road cars have a clutch that has only one plate while the F1 one usually has 7.
 More plates mean that the diameter is smaller, making the design more compact.

 These friction plates must be replaced very often as they are subject to huge stress, while a clutch found in manual cars can last over 100,000 km (over 60,000 miles) before needing replacement.